1161 foster road, iowa city, iowa

 Welcome.
-If you already know you want to work with me, drop me a line on my email or cell.
+If you already know you want to work with me send me an email or call me.
 I have limited space in my practice, but I do want to work with you if you need my help.
 We'll set up a free fifteen-minute phone conversation to determine if we're a good match.
+If we are not a good fit, I will suggest other options.
 I look forward to hearing from you.

 Cell: (319) 519-3848